FunkyDiamond/wynterbot/README.md

 The initial intent was to use this bot as a way to post Discord notifications, but haven't figured out how to make them work together -- I still have LOTS to learn.

 After being configured and tokens have been created to the database, the included Dockerfile can be used to build a docker image of your configuration and run in a container.

+Be sure to read through all modules to fill in your credentials and better understand how the bot functions

 ### Built With

 3rd party libraries used: